 Currently, we are continuing to build-out our manufacturing facility in Fremont, California.
-Even if we are able to overcome the challenges in designing and refining our manufacturing process, this manufacturing facility will only have two manufacturing lines which will be sufficient to produce batteries in commercial scale, but not in high enough volumes to meet our expected customer demand.
-We are in the process of locating additional facilities which, if we are able to overcome the challenges in designing and refining our manufacturing process, will have multiple lines to produce commercial volumes of our lithium-ion batteries to meet our expected customer demands.
-However, we have not yet located a suitable facility and, even if we are able to do so, there is no guarantee that our manufacturing process will scale to produce lithium-ion batteries in quantities sufficient to meet demand.
-Further, even if we are able to locate such a facility, there is no guarantee that we will be able to lease or acquire such a facility on commercially reasonable terms or at all.
+Even if we are able to overcome the challenges in designing and refining our manufacturing process, this manufacturing facility is currently anticipated to have two manufacturing lines and only one of such manufacturing lines will include a packaging line.
+We expect these two manufacturing lines will be sufficient to produce batteries in commercial scale, but not in high enough volumes to meet our expected customer demand.
+We have entered into a non-binding Letter of Intent ("LOI") with YBS International Berhad to locate our first Gen 2 Autoline in an existing YBS building at the Penang Science Park in Malaysia which, if we are able to overcome the challenges in designing and refining our manufacturing process, will have multiple lines to produce commercial volumes of our lithium-ion batteries to meet our expected customer demands.
+However, we have not yet entered into a definitive agreement for this facility and, even if we are able to do so, there is no guarantee that the financing for such facility will be secured on commercially reasonable terms or at all, or that our manufacturing process will scale to produce lithium-ion batteries in quantities sufficient to meet demand.